The Classic Inca Trail – what the route looks like

 For most of us, encountering a llama on the Inca Trail is a real bucket-list moment!

-For many, Day 3 of the Inca Trail is their favourite day of the trek, as the scenery and ruins are both utterly incredible!
+For many, Day 3 of the Inca Trail is their favourite day of the trek, as the scenery and ruins are staggeringly impressive.

 The terraces at Wiñaywayna showcase the Incas' amazing ability to grow crops in even the most challenging mountain environments.